It's Always Sunny in Philadelphia: Later seasons

 On April 1, 2016, the series was renewed for a thirteenth and fourteenth season, which matched The Adventures of Ozzie and Harriet with the most seasons for a live-action sitcom in American television history.

 In January 2023, McElhenney confirmed that filming for the sixteenth season had begun.
 In May 2024, DeVito stated that the eight-episode seventeenth season would begin filming in September 2024, with filming wrapping in December 2024.
 Season 17 premiered simultaneously on both FX and FXX on July 9, 2025, with episodes also available for streaming the next day on Hulu.
+Filming for the eighteenth season began in February 2026 and completed in April 2026.